0xDBFB7/ionprinter/documents/log/bowtie_designs.md

 The beam must be recombined before exiting the focus chamber.

-Z-pinch and helical B-fields can be added to increase ionization efficiency; these won't affect the ions but it will direct electrons.
-Care must be taken to ensure that these fields won't interfere with recombination.
+Z-pinch and helical B-fields can be added to increase ionization efficiency; these won't affect the ions but will direct electrons.
+Care must be taken to ensure that these fields don't interfere with recombination.

 Cone must be carefully positioned to prevent axial acceleration and the resultant X-rays.